ajayprem/Dailies-Management/frontend/src/FEATURE_UPDATES.md

 ### Toast Notifications
 The following user-facing notifications are now displayed:
-- ✅ "Task completed! 🎉" - When marking a task complete
+- ✅ "Task completed! 🎉" / "Challenge completed! 🎉" - When marking complete
-- ✅ "Task completion reset" - When resetting a task
+- ✅ "Task completion reset" / "Challenge completion reset" - When resetting
-- ❌ "Failed to complete task" - On completion error
+- ❌ "Failed to complete task/challenge" - On completion error
-- ❌ "Failed to reset task" - On reset error
+- ❌ "Failed to reset task/challenge" - On reset error

 ---